speedata/publisher/doc/manual/doc/description-en/configuration.md

 Value | Description
 ------|------------
 `autoopen` | if `true`, the publisher opens the PDF file.
 Default: `false`.
 The  same effect can be achieved if you run `sp --autoopen`.
+`cache` | Caching-strategy for http* image requests.
+Use `fast` for file system lookup only or `optimal` for http checking on each request. https requests are currently always checked with the `optimal` strategy.
 `data` | Name of the data file (XML).
 If not given, the system uses `data.xml`.
 `dummy` | If `true`, the system won’t read the data file, instead it uses the single element `<data />` as its input.
 `extra-dir` | A list of directories in the file system separated by `;` (Windows) or `:` (Mac, Linux).
 These directories contain the images, fonts, source files and other assets that are used during the publisher run.
 Example for windows: `extra-dir=c:\myfonts`.